panotwinjuergen/node-red-contrib-absolute-humidity/README.md

 ### Details

-The received message shall contain two properties:
+The node uses two measurements for it's calculations:

 `relativeHumidity` is a measure of the amount of water vapor present in the air compared to the maximum amount of vapor the air can hold at its current temperature.
 It is expressed as a percentage [%].